Weighted product model: Choosing the weights

+(1) For each alternative, identify the weights which will maximize its score, subject to the condition that these weights do not lead to any of the alternatives exceeding a score of 100%.

+(2) Fit an equation to these optimal scores using regression so that the regression equation predicts these scores as closely as possible using the criteria data as explanatory variables.
+The regression coefficients then provide the final weights.

 History

 Some of the first references to this method are due to Bridgman and Miller and Starr.
 The tutorial article by Tofallis describes its advantages over the weighted sum approach.